 - All tourism visas (e-visa and regular visa) are suspended

-- As of 1st April 2021, all other types of e-visa, except tourism are reinstated, including e-business visa and e-medical visa
+- All other types of e-visa, except tourism are reinstated, including e-business visa and e-medical visa

 - All other regular (paper) visa applications are open

 For the latest updates, please see India Bureau of Immigration visa website here.